alinalein/movie_api-client/README.md

 ### Movie_API-Client
 This is the client-side of the Movie_API project.
-The application will incorporate multiple interface views, to manage data through the REST API endpoints defined earlier in the Movie_API server-side application.
+The application will incorporate multiple interface views, to manage data through the REST API endpoints defined in the Movie_API server-side application.

 ### Technology Stack 🛠️
 - **Parcel** : A fast, zero-config web application bundler